rwcitek/A_Gental_Introduction_to_BNF/slides/290_derivation_trees.md

 Leaf nodes are exactly the terminals encountered inthe same order of the input.

-The leaf nodes at the bottom for the whole tree with its start symbol at the root form all of the imput.
+The leaf nodes at the bottom for the whole tree with its start symbol at the root form all of the input.
 Any child nonterminal node's leafs form that part  of its sentential form.

 ## Differences between LL and LR derivation trees